memd1a/reMember/client/moople_hook/README.md

 ## Usage instructions

-Rename the built `dinput8.dll` to `dinpuz8.dll` in the `target/release` directory and copy It to your Maple Story directory(same directory as your localhost .exe).
-When you launch the localhost you should see a console being attached.
+Move the build `dinput8.dll` from the `target/release` directory to your Maple Story directory(same directory as your localhost .exe).
+When you launch the localhost you should see a console being opened.

 ## Features

 * Logging Packet structure tracing data
 * Dump the whole string pool
 * Catch exceptions before the process is about to crash
+* Skip the logo

 ## TODO

-* Bypass the dinput8.dll check in the ZApiLoader function
+* Add key dumping feature
+* Config
-* Probably moving away from the proxy dll idea and writing a proper launcher
+* Auto Update via the launcher